-- Reversal, Modification, or Reformation of Trusts: “Irrevocable” trusts are often thought to be irrevocable.
-But circumstances, along with recent changes in Maryland law, might prove that the irrevocable trust is actually subject to significant changes or revocability.
+- Reversal, Modification, or Reformation of Trusts: “Irrevocable” trusts are often thought to be 100% irrevocable.
+But circumstances, along changes to state laws, might prove that the irrevocable trust is actually subject to significant changes or revocability.
 Our attorneys help you understand whether a trust is legitimately serving its purpose, or is in need of amendment.

 - Removal of Personal Representative, Trustee, or Fiduciary: Individuals charged with handling the assets of an estate have a fiduciary responsibility to the estate and members of that estate.
 When it is perceived that this responsibility has not been met, deep, often family-driven disputes can easily arise.
 The emotional nature of these disputes often clouds the fundamental legal question of whether the fiduciary responsibility has been met.
 We offer unparalleled knowledge and experience in exploring this critical legal question and staunchly advocating for you.

 Estate and Fiduciary Litigation Requires Experienced Counsel